IA Alumni Around the World

 Maxwell Marquart ’09 is currently working as a technician on the South Shore of Massachusetts.
 Max majored in communications and minored in English and German and is exploring returning to the field of international focus.
 If you have any suggestions to pass along, please contact CIE to get in touch with Max.

-Patrick Cambiasso-Helfer ’10 was a consultant for the IFC of the World Bank in Washington DC after backpacking through Latin America for 6 months.
+After backpacking through Latin America for six months, Patrick Cambiasso-Helfer ’10 worked as a consultant for the IFC of the World Bank in Washington, DC.
 He is now living in Argentina to spend time with family and to follow his dream of becoming an entrepreneur.

 Lisa Gutermuth ’10 writes from Berlin, Germany, where she is working for an international NGO called Tactical Technology Collective and is also heavily involved with an urban gardening project called Prinzessinnengarten.
 She is working on a masters in Agricultural Economics at Humboldt Universität zu Berlin.